Once upon a time, I thought it was hokey to speak morning affirmations to me, the homeschool mama.

 …Grateful for those unhealed parts of me that my children sometimes bring out of me because the more I know about myself, the more quickly I can heal and improve.

 My home is filled with light and love.
 I allow this light to flow through me, and in all that, we do together.

 And my home is filled with laughter, joy, and celebration.

 I know that if I could see each of my children to their fullest potential I would stand in awe.
 Choosing now, at this moment, I see them this way.

 I take time outs whenever I need them to refocus on who I am becoming and to fill my mind and my heart with light.

-I keep my mind firm and focused on what I really want out of each situation.
+Keeping my mind firm and focused on what I really want out of each situation is my goal.
 I know that what I really want is harmony, love, and increasing relationships with each member of my family.